Get

 10. They Shed a Lot

 It’s best to groom a German Shorthaired Pointer every few days.
 Thankfully, the German Shorthaired Pointer’s coat is typically easy to groom.
-A brushing every few days should be sufficient to keep this dog from excessively shedding.
+Brushing every few days should be sufficient to keep this dog from excessively shedding.

 11. No Matter How Old Your German Shorthaired Pointer Grows, He Will Always Be Young at Heart

 Even as German Shorthaired Pointers grow into their senior years, many owners report that they always retain their spunky personalities.
-It’s endearing to know that the energetic dog you’ve bonded with will never truly grow up!
+It’s endearing to know that the energetic dog you’ve bonded with will remain playful throughout life!

 german shorthaired pointer dog in the field